hadipourh/fwht/README.md

 Observed trends:

-- GPU overtakes CPU decisively beyond `2^24` points, delivering ~3–4× speedup even with PCIe transfers.
+- GPU overtakes the CPU decisively beyond `2^24` points, delivering ~3–4× speedup even with PCIe transfers.
+- Building with `make openmp` roughly halves CPU runtime on 10-core Apple silicon for 32M–256M point transforms relative to the single-thread baseline.
+- The `auto` backend selects OpenMP at these sizes, matching the dedicated multi-thread timings.
 - Sub-`2^22` workloads benefit from CPU execution unless multiple transforms are batched on the GPU.
 - Adjust `fwht_gpu_set_block_size` and reuse device buffers to minimise launch overhead for long-running jobs.